Leadership Excellence Programme

 “Working with William Simpson’s [care home] engendered a real sense of responsibility and commitment in our group to ensure we added value that you just would not feel from a normal learning & development exercise.
 We regularly reviewed our progress against our plan, challenging each other and applying new ways of working to deliver an end to end recruitment/retention programme, as well as supporting other areas of strategy.
 Working with William Simpson’s was a real challenge and a privilege, but also a tremendous learning experience; lessons in areas such as starting with ‘why?’, being brave when challenged and managing change are all directly applicable back in our day jobs.”

-“The team at Prudential quickly grasped the challenges facing our management team.
+“The programme participants quickly grasped the challenges facing our management team.
 The project has been one of the best experiences I have had at William Simpson’s.
 Having people from the ‘real world’ has made such a difference.”

 Zoe Nolan, Operations Manager, William Simpson’s